Browse tips

 Books

-How to use Yume Techo Vision Board for grounded goals, visual reminders, mood boards, and weekly action
+How to use the Yume Techo Vision Board for goals and weekly action

 The Yume Techo Vision Board page is a reusable blank grid spread for visual goals, mood boards, reminders, quotes, screenshots, photos, color cues, and tiny pieces of direction.
 Use it when everyone needs to see what they are building, not only write a task list.